TiagoMA90/digital-nomads/README.md

 ## Footer
 - The Footer is best defined by Bootstraps template.
 It features a Slogan on the left side and on the right the Social Media links.
 At the very bottom, a copyright notice.
 - Above the Footer is the rest of the image shared with the Header.
 The keyboard of a laptop.
+- Users can open the Social Media links in new tabs.

 <img src="media/readme_img/footerpanel.png" alt="Footer">